Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 - **Primary Audience**: Professional Node Operators, Staking-as-a-Service Providers
 - **Value Proposition**: "Secure the network.
 Earn 1.5x base rewards."
-- **Description**: Validators are the professional operators responsible for maintaining the integrity of the Noderrrr blockchain.
+- **Description**: Validators are the professional operators responsible for maintaining the integrity of the Noderr blockchain.
 They produce blocks, validate transactions, and participate in consensus.
 This tier is for experienced operators who can meet high uptime and performance standards.
 - **Requirements**:
   - **Stake**: 50,000 NODR
   - **Hardware**: Validator-grade server (e.g., 8-core CPU, 32GB RAM, 1TB NVMe)